 What makes a good pitch?
-According to Amazon: “More than a summary, your pitch should highlight your concept, protagonist, setting and writing style—all the elements that make your story unique.”
+According to one respected online source: “More than a summary, your pitch should highlight your concept, protagonist, setting and writing style—all the elements that make your story unique.”

 Yeah, okay, but what does that mean?
-Here are a few tips to craft and polish a pitch that will leave judges (or agents, or readers) wanting more:
+Here are a few tips to craft and polish a pitch that will leave agents, readers, or maybe even contest judges wanting more:

 The most important thing to convey in a pitch is what’s at stake?
 Every good novel has some kind of inciting incident that throws your primary character (or characters) into a state of instability, whether that’s physical (a deranged stalker is putting lives in danger) or emotional (going home for the holidays brings up old family wounds).
 And then, typically, there are a series of events that continue to thwart the character and deepen the conflict.
 Use your pitch to break down that key conflict to a few sentences.
 If you can get your reader to invest in the situation that you’ve created, you’ve drawn them in, and they’ll want to know what happens next.

 Tip: Think about your book like you would a movie trailer, and imagine the voice-over – you know, that deep-voiced man who seems to always start with “In a world, where [something happens]…” What’s happening in the world of your novel, and what will your hero/heroine have to overcome?

 Who’s your main character, and why should I care about him or her?
 You might have a creative, gripping conflict, but if the reader doesn’t care about your characters, he or she will have trouble caring about what befalls them; if the characters are terrific, most readers are likely to be interested in just about anything they do.
 So once you establish what’s at stake, concentrate your pitch on building a bond between the reader and your protagonist.
 Make them care about what happens to this person, and invested in how their situation resolves.